INFO490/assignments/hw6/hw6.markdown

 - CREATE a new table named _moreCensus_ with two columns, *id* (PRIMARY KEY) and *fav_num*.
 Import *ss12pil_favorite_number.csv*.

-Now we want to join this newly created database *moreCensus* with the original database *myCensus*.
+Now we want to join this newly created table *moreCensus* with the original table *myCensus*.

 - JOIN (or INNER JOIN) _myCensus_ and _moreCensus_ by matching PRIMARY KEY.
 Combine them into a new table _myMoreCensus_.

 #### Inserting

-At this point, you decide for some reason that you may as well enter your own information into the database.
+At this point, you decide for some reason that you may as well enter your own information into the table.

 - INSERT a new row into *myMoreCensus*.
 Assume that
  - your PRIMARY KEY is 49001,